We Support the Protection of Natural Areas

 Peru

-In the region of Lambayeque, in the north of Peru, we’ve partnered with Conservación del Ojo de Anteojos to help the Salas farming community to designate 24,000 acres of their lands as a private protected area, recognized under Peru’s National System of Protected Areas.
-The Tumbesian Dry Forest forest where the community lands are located have high biodiversity richness, endemism, and connectivity to other protected areas like the Laquipampa Wildlife Reserve.
-These ecosystems are the habitat of the threatened Andean Bear (Tremarctos ornatus), which our partner has studied extensively.
-Our funding will allow SBC to support women-led livelihood activities, delivering specialized training to expand SBC felti weaving program while working with members of the Salas Community board in the process of establishing the protected area, including education, legal and mapping work.
+- In Lambayeque, we’ve partnered with Spectacled Bear Conservation (SBC) to help the Salas community to designate 24,000 acres of their lands as a private protected area, recognized under Peru’s National System of Protected Areas.
+The Tumbesian Dry Forest where the community lands are located have high biodiversity richness, endemism, and connectivity to other protected areas like the Laquipampa Wildlife Reserve.
+Our funding will allow SBC to support the process of establishing the protected area by providing education, legal and mapping assistance to the community, and also to support women-led livelihood activities through specialized training.